 The College, in connection with its activities, grants credit that involves, to varying degrees, elements of risk.
-The maximum accounting loss from credit risk is limited to the amounts that are recognized in the accompanying statement of financial position as accounts receivable at June 30, 2010 and 2009.
+The maximum accounting loss from credit risk is limited to the amounts that are recognized in the accompanying consolidated statements of financial position as accounts receivable at June 30, 2011 and 2010.

 Financial instruments which potentially subject the College to concentrations of credit risk consist principally of cash and investments held by the College and certain investment institutions.
-Cash at June 30, 2010 includes demand deposits at high quality financial institutions.
-The deposits possess credit risk to the extent they exceed federally insured limits.
+Cash at June 30, 2011 includes demand deposits at high quality financial institutions.
+The deposits are exposed to credit risk to the extent they exceed federally insured limits.
 The exposure to concentrations of credit risk relative to securities is dependent on the College's investment objectives and policies.